 Booster schedule.
-The chitosan/peptide vaccine is only moderately immunostimulatory.
+The chitosan/peptide vaccine is only moderately immunogenic, and has proven to be weakly immunogenic for the stimulation of systemic antibody response.
 This contributes to short-term safety, but requires higher and more doses for efficacy than injected vaccines with potent adjuvants.
-The vaccine should be used at least 3 times (as shown by animal studies and human clinical trial data): a priming dose, and administration of 2+ booster doses.
+A vaccine of this type is most effective if used at least 3 times (as shown by animal studies and human clinical trial data): a priming dose, and administration of 2+ booster doses.
 People over the age of 60 or with complications that might attenuate immune response, might consider additional booster doses.
 Booster doses have been taken as soon as a few days after the prior dose, or as long as a few weeks.
 Ideally, doses are spaced by 1 week or more.
 Given the seriousness of the pandemic and individual circumstances, even shorter intervals between boosters might be used.
 This is done rarely even in a research setting, but most research is conducted in support of eventual commercialization, and reflects those constraints.
-Considering the burden and level of stimulation that several weeks of CoV-2 infection exerts chronically on the immune system, more and frequent booster doses is not an unreasonable strategy.
-Over a dozen of RaDVaC have self-administered 4+ doses, respectively, of progressive generations of vaccine, spaced by at least a week each.
+Considering the burden and level of stimulation that a few weeks of CoV-2 infection exerts chronically on the immune system, more and frequent booster doses is not an unreasonable strategy.
+Nevertheless, there is some evidence of greater efficacy for longer intervals between doses.
+Dozens of RaDVaC testers have self-administered 4+ doses of progressive generations of vaccine, spaced by 1+ week each.
 Testing for immune response throughout the booster schedule and a few weeks after is ideal for monitoring building immunity; however, this is not practical for some people.
 Some have reported after-effects (e.g. pronounced nasal congestion) that increase with later booster doses.
-This is a positive qualitative sign of immune response, but even positive antibody and other test results should not be relied upon as a perfect proxy for sterilizing immunity.
+This is a positive qualitative sign of immune response, but even positive antibody and other test results should not be relied upon as correlates of protection (a perfect proxy for sterilizing immunity).